tjg/ascii-amazement/doc/intro.md

 DFS, I like to see that BFS is the same, except for using a queue instead of a stack.
 (I don't know why; it's just nice to see.)

-So, this is an exception of my rule to eliminate dead code.
+So, this is a benign exception of my rule to eliminate dead code.

 **Multiple mazes in one file?**